gorgusdev/neutral-scroll-size-manager/README.md

 If the `offset` parameter is provided then that many pixels will be added around the element when positioning the scroll tracker.

+If the `callback` parameter is provided no actual scrolling will be done by the scroll size manager.

 - - -